 Why limit yourself to one pair of jeans with an elastic waistband?
 That’s like saying, you’re only going to eat one potato chip.
 Here’s another denim option from Instagram-friendly brand Sézane from France.
 They do have a zipper up the side, but the flat front with Italian front pockets, made from a cotton blend that includes a recycled polyester and elastane, give these jeans their forgiving stretch.

 For those days when you want to feel fancy AF and relaxed AF, these decadent flowy pants with a slight flare have an elastic waist that sit high in the hips.
-But this whimsical check pattern is just perfect.
-It’s the sand-wash silk that makes me wish I had them from the first day of the very first lockdown.
+But this whimsical draping is just perfect.

 I’ve never been so joyful to see a style come back.
 The wide-leg pants from the skater days have grown up into these pull-on trousers.
 And the dramatic cinching of this stretchy waistband will make you want to show it off.
 And with that, here’s a video link to help you perfect the French tuck.

 I know, I know.
 I said no sweatpants, but technically that means I’m allowed to show you one pair!
+(Get it: Sweats versus sweatpant!)
 And this lounge pant is worth the departure.
 The elastic waist and heather grey fabric may say sweats, but the cut of the leg gives me dress pant vibes.
-Plus, they’re made of moisture-wicking organic cotton, and have cigarette-leg cut that elevates them.
+Plus, they’re made with a cotton-stretch blend, and have straight-leg cut that elevates them.
 Just add an oversized knit turtleneck and blazer, and no one will know how ridiculously comfy you are.